ArthurJordao/arthurjordao.dev/content/posts/tmux-tmuxinator-fzf-workflow/index.md

 * `cd` to the project.
 * Start `nvim` on the first window.
 * Create a new panel
-* Split the window in two panels.
+* Split the window into two panels.

 I thought well, I can optimize that!